 header-bg.png

-Jemima is a harpist, producer, composer and live looping artist who specialises in emotionally charged and unique visual performances.
-Blending together her love of acoustic and electronic worlds, her compositions are a fusion of neo-classical, cinematic, electronica, post rock, ambient and experimental elements.
+Jemima Phillips is a UK harpist, producer, composer and live looping artist known for her emotionally charged and unique visual performances.
+Blending together her love of acoustic and electronic worlds, her compositions range from ethereal and hauntingly beautiful soundscapes through to epic hybrid scores uniting elements of electronic, cinematic, ambient and experimental music.

 ORIGINS